openresty/lua-nginx-module/README.markdown

  # current nginx build.
  # You can get usually those options using command nginx -V

- # you can change the parallism number 2 below to fit the number of spare CPU cores in your
+ # you can change the parallelism number 2 below to fit the number of spare CPU cores in your
  # machine.
  make -j2
  make install